cacttus/bump-maker/README.md

 # Bump / Normal map maker.
-Simple tool which allows you to process an image and output a bump or normal map.
+Simple tool which allows you to process an image and output a normal map.

 ![Screenshot](https://github.com/metalmario971/bump-maker/blob/master/screenshot.png)